CLOSED FOR THE SEASON • Information may be outdated. Add this

 ABOUT THE FESTIVAL

+WE'RE CELEBRATING 10 YEARS IN 2016.
 THE INTERNATIONAL BLACK FILM FESTIVAL IS EXCITED ABOUT YOUR FILM!
-SUBMIT YOUR FILM TO BE A PART OF THE 2015 FESTIVAL.
+SUBMIT YOUR FILM TO BE A PART OF THE 2016 FESTIVAL.
 IBFF IS ONE OF THE FASTEST GROWING AND EXCITING FILM EVENTS IN THE SOUTHEAST.

-Hazel Joyner-Smith (Founder & CEO); Ingrid Brown (Co-Founder & COO); Ivy Brown (VP of Creative Services); Tana McDonald (Film Programming Coordinator); Tana McDonald (Film Programming)
+Hazel Joyner-Smith (Founder & CEO); Ingrid Brown (Co-Founder & COO); Ivy Brown (VP of Creative Services); Tana McDonald (Film Programming Coordinator)

-Only one form per entry.
+All entries must be submitted as an "online screener" in Withoutabox for judging, evaluation, audience feedback, and competition.
 There is no limit to the number of entries you may submit.
 Fees are non-refundable.
-Payment in US dollars may be made by money order and cashiers checks only.
+Payment in US dollars may be made by money order, cashiers checks or online in Withoutabox.
 The film title must be clearly printed on all checks/money orders with the tracking number.
 Do not send cash.
 Please make payable to IBFF Nashville.
-Submissions will not be viewed unless accompanied by entry fee(s) and fully completed and signed entry form.
-Please send entries in sturdy, reusable containers or bubble wrap envelopes.
+Submissions will not be viewed unless entry fee(s) have been received.

-All packages and inquiries should be addressed to:
+All packages, fees if not paid online and inquiries should be addressed to:

 International Black Film Festival